 Vespucci will need access to your account.
 To authorize access to your account, tap “Grant Access” after logging in.
 Make sure all boxes are checked to maximize what you can do in Vespucci.

 After signing in, locate your area of interest through the “GPS” icon or through “Find” under “More options”.
-Change the map background to your desired imagery by selecting “Map background” under the “Preferences” icon.
+Change the map background to your desired imagery by clicking on the three lines in the Top-right corner and clicking on “OpenStreetMap(Standard)” since it is the default Imagery and that will list all the available Imageries.

-To edit offline, select “Download Current View” under the “Transfer” icon.
-This will allow you to edit the area shown within your screen with a saved background imagery of your choice.
-Editing offline will prevent you from editing OSM data at the same time with other mappers.
+To edit offline, select “Download Current View” or “Clear and download current View” under the “Transfer” icon.
+This will allow you to download and edit the area shown within your screen with a saved background imagery of your choice.
+Editing offline will prevent you from editing OSM data at the same time with other mappers hence avoiding data quality issues that may have arisen.

 Unlock the map so you can start adding data.
 Do this by tapping the lock icon on the upper left corner of the screen.
 Long press the unlock icon then tap Normal so you can add and edit nodes, ways, and tags.
 Selecting the “tag only” option will only allow you to edit tags.